 Mark Keller (Undergraduate student)

 Mark is exploring signatures of somatic mutations across different cancer types and subtypes.
 He is currently working on methods for inferring, characterizing, and visualizing mutation signatures.
-Mark is a sophomore computer science major (with data science concentration) and statistics minor at the University of Maryland and a member of the Computer Science Departmental Honors Program.
+Mark is a junior computer science major (with data science concentration) and statistics minor at the University of Maryland and a member of the Computer Science Departmental Honors Program.